csev/json-ld-fail/README.md

 JSON-LD sucks for APIs - period.
 Its out of the box performance is abhorrent.

-Some of the major performance suckage can be explained away if we could magically improve hosting plans, and make the most magical of JSON-LD implementation - but even with this there is over an order of magintude of performance cost to parse JSON-LD than to parse JSON because of the requirment to transform an infinite number of equivalent forms into a single cannonical form.
+Some of the major performance suckage can be explained away if we could magically improve hosting plans, and make the most magical of possible JSON-LD implementations - but even with this there is over an order of magintude of performance cost to parse JSON-LD than to parse JSON because of the requirment to transform an infinite number of equivalent forms into a single cannonical form.